AllenNeuralDynamics/aind-behavior-rig-calibration/docs/api.calibration.rst

 The same way a :py:class:`~aind_behavior_services.task_logic.AindBehaviorTaskLogicModel` is used to define the settings to run a behavior task, it is also used to define the settings to run a calibration workflow.
-It will thus fallow an identical sub-classing pattern:
+It will thus follow an identical sub-classing pattern:

 .. code-block:: python